Edmonton’s Connor McDavid wins first Hart Trophy as NHL MVP

-LAS VEGAS (AP) — Edmonton captain Connor McDavid has won his first Hart Trophy as the NHL’s most valuable player.
+LAS VEGAS (AP) — Connor McDavid has won his first Hart Trophy.
+Hardly anybody in hockey believes it will be his last.

-McDavid claimed the award Wednesday night at the NHL’s annual postseason awards show at T-Mobile Arena, the new home of the expansion Vegas Golden Knights.
-The league also revealed the results of the Golden Knights’ expansion draft to an arena filled with fans of the league’s 31st franchise.
+The Edmonton captain claimed the award as the NHL’s most valuable player Wednesday night at the league’s postseason awards show at T-Mobile Arena, the new home of the expansion Vegas Golden Knights.

+The league also revealed the results of the Golden Knights’ expansion draft to an arena filled with new fans of the NHL’s 31st franchise.

-McDavid’s victory capped a breakthrough sophomore season for the 20-year-old center, who won the league scoring title and led the Oilers back to the Stanley Cup playoffs after an 11-year absence.
-The former No. 1 pick beat out fellow finalists Sergei Bobrovsky of Columbus and Pittsburgh’s Sidney Crosby.
+McDavid also won the Ted Lindsay Award, given to the league’s most outstanding performer in a vote of his fellow players.

 Most Read Stories